 What are 8K TVs?

-8K TVs, also known as Ultra High Definition (UHD) TVs, are TVs with a resolution of 7680 x 4320 pixels, which is four times the resolution of 4K TVs (3840 x 2160 pixels) and sixteen times the resolution of Full HD TVs (1920 x 1080 pixels).
-8K TVs offer improved picture quality with higher levels of detail, improved color accuracy, and wider viewing angles compared to lower resolution TVs.
+8K TVs, also recognized as Ultra High Definition (UHD) TVs, boast a remarkable resolution of 7680 x 4320 pixels—four times that of 4K TVs (3840 x 2160 pixels) and a staggering sixteen times that of Full HD TVs (1920 x 1080 pixels).
+The allure of 8K TVs lies in their ability to deliver superior picture quality characterized by heightened detail, enhanced color precision, and broader viewing angles when compared to lower-resolution counterparts.

 What are Gaming TVs?